WaiperOK/Axios-DLS/docs/guide/hello-world.md

 - Modify the scan flags to collect service banners (`-sV`) and compare artifacts.
 - Add a `script` directive that parses the scan artifact and classifies exposed services.
 - Introduce additional reports (e.g., `report sarif`) once new backends are implemented.
+- Wrap sections in `if` conditions or use `for target in [...]` loops to fan out scans across multiple hosts.

 ## Cleanup